DevelAngel/swayr/README.md

   a tabbed or stacked container.
 * `next-floating-window` & `prev-floating-window` do the same as `next-window` & `prev-window` but switch only between floating windows.
-* `next-similar-window` & `prev-similar-window` is like `next-floating-window` / `prev-floating-window` if the current window is floating, it is like `next-tabbed-or-stacked-window` / `prev-tabbed-or-stacked-window` if the current window is in a tabbed, or stacked container, it is like `next-tiled-window` / `prev-tiled-window` if the current windows is in a tiled container, and is like `next-window` / `prev-window` otherwise.
+* `next-window-of-same-layout` & `prev-window-of-same-layout` is like
+  `next-floating-window` / `prev-floating-window` if the current window is floating, it is like `next-tabbed-or-stacked-window` / `prev-tabbed-or-stacked-window` if the current window is in a tabbed, or stacked container, it is like `next-tiled-window` / `prev-tiled-window` if the current windows is in a tiled container, and is like `next-window` / `prev-window` otherwise.
 * `execute-swaymsg-command` displays most swaymsg which don't require additional input and executes the selected one.
 That's handy especially for less often used commands not bound to a key.